-But that’s all changing soon, as Snow Peak looks to open an all-new Oregon HQ, complete with restaurant, event space, and every SKU they make—including this minimalist mobile tiny house.
-Snow Peak CEO Tohru Yamai has even relocated to Portland in the past year, so you know it’s serious.
+But that’s all changing, as Snow Peak doubles down on its North American presence with a massive Portland, Oregon Flagship HQ, complete with restaurant, event space, and every SKU they make—including this minimalist mobile tiny house.
+Snow Peak CEO Tohru Yamai has even relocated to Portland in recent years, so you know it’s serious.

 Designed by renowned Japanese architect Kenga Kuma for Snow Peak in 2016, the Jyubako micro cabin has been available in Asia for some time now.
 Now, word is out the brand will introduce the sizable product to America in Fall 2020.

 News was officially released at Outdoor Retailer trade show this past January, where a full-size unit was on show for all attendees to see and tour (which we did, and it was rad).
 The move is reportedly encouraged by the ADU, tiny house, and van life movements—all particularly relevant in Snow Peak’s adopted home of Portland.

 The modest, box-like Jyubako design epitomizes Snow Peak’s passion for living an indoor/outdoor life, where good design exists outdoors and a spirit of nature follows inside too.
 Massive picture frame windows and a structure made entirely of wood blur the lines between man-made and natural environments.